craftual/craftual.github.io/index.md

 Access the document from [here](/external/project-specification_craftual.pdf) by clicking.

 ### 3. Project Analysis Report
-Access the document from [here] (/external/project-analysis_craftual.pdf) by clicking.
+Access the document from [here](/external/project-analysis_craftual.pdf) by clicking.